 - Simple and subtle

-- Made with just 4 simple ingredients
+- Made with just 4 simple ingredients from any grocery store

 - Incredibly easy to make

 - Perfect with any shrimp or lobster ravioli

 Lobster Ravioli Sauce Ingredients

 The butter sauce for lobster ravioli is made with just a few kitchen staples:

 - Butter – Use a high quality butter as it’s the main component of the lobster ravioli sauce recipe.

 - Garlic – Use fresh garlic for best flavor.

 - Lemon juice – Use fresh lemon juice for best flavor.
 I know I keep repeating myself, but this sauce is so simple and so ingredient quality makes a difference.